Pidcock Family Reunion Celebration: Saturday, August 15, 2015

 The reunion will be held in General Sullivan Pavilion in Washington Crossing Historic Park.

-The festivities got under way with a picnic lunch beginning at 12 noon.
-We took a group photo at 1 o’clock.
+The festivities got under way at noon with a picnic lunch beginning at 1 o’clock.

 For many Pidcocks, a family reunion just isn’t complete without a visit to the (Pidcock)-Thompson-Neely House in Washington’s Crossing Historical Park, PA. which is open Thursdays through Sundays.